sebastian-lapuschkin-sideprojects/raspberrypi/README.md

 Below setup is based on [raspbian buster](https://www.raspberrypi.org/downloads/raspbian/), with desktop (just in case), without recommended software.
 Just follow the instructions on the website to create a bootable sd-card, using the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) for your OS.
 In order to enable ssh right out of the box, create an empty file called `ssh` in the `/boot`partition on the sd card you just created.

 ### Basics
 In your first ssh session, enter `sudo raspi-config` and first enter option `8` to update the raspi-config tool if possible.
 Then, enter option `1` to change the default password for user `pi`.
 Interact as instructed.
 Optionally enter menu points `2` to change the hostname connect to your local WiFi.
 Exit the configuration tool, reboot and re-connect via `ssh`.
+After having logged in again, type `nano .bashrc` and enable some QoL features as the `ll` alias, to your liking.

 ### Disabling no-password-policy for sudo'ers
 Because, let's be honest, this is just dangerous.
 See [no-no-pw-sudo.md](no-no-pw-sudo.md)